If you wish to practice in the supportive environment of a retreat have a look at our events page.

 Theory and practice also support each other.
 Understanding the theory behind a practice allows one to see that practice from more sides, and enter one’s experiences more effectively, allowing for deeper experiences, and further explorations.
 Putting a theory into practice enlivens the theory, shows it’s weaknesses and strengths, and both refines and attunes one’s understandings to a verifiable reality.

-Some theorists and practitioners may feel the dependency between theory and practice is falsifiable.
-Although one can have a practice that to the practitioner appears to not have a theory behind it, or a theory that one does not, or even cannot, put into practice, these are only illusionary exceptions.
+Some theorists and practitioners may feel that the dependency between theory and practice is questionable.
+Although one can have a practice that, to the practitioner, appears to lack any theory, or a theory that one does not, or even cannot, put into practice, these are only apparent exceptions.

 The best way of testing a theory, or of getting a better understanding of something is to put it into practice.
 Also the best way of having an alive and adaptable practice is to understand the theory behind it.
 The following pages are here to support a deep intentional practice rooted in dependent origination.